Non-ergodic linear convergence property of the delayed gradient descent under the strongly convexity and the Polyak-{\L}ojasiewicz condition: Numerical experiments

-Seeing all graphs in Figure \ref{fig1}, we observe that the numerical values of $\mathcal{E}_t$ have the linear property with respect to $t$ for any delay $\tau$.
-Compared with the number of iterations for each delay $\tau$, one additionally sees that the convergence of $\|x_t-x_*\|$ is faster as $\tau\rightarrow 0$.
-So, the reliability of \eqref{err-big-oh} is obviously confirmed.
+the constant $L>0$ can be obtained by the largest singular value of $\frac{2}{m}\sum_{i=1}^m A_i A_i^T+\mu I$. } Seeing all graphs in Figure \ref{fig1}, we observe that the numerical values of $\mathcal{E}_t$ decay linearly with respect to $t$ for any delay $\tau$ as expected by Theorem \ref{thm-1-5}.
+Compared with the number of iterations for each delay $\tau$, one additionally sees that the convergence of $\|x_t-x_*\|$ is faster when $\tau$ is chosen smaller.